FreeCodeCampGuam/A-Club/PITCHME.md

 - The other two parts don't just run once, they run over and over again like a loop!
 They make up what's called the | **Game Loop.**

++++

+Let's talk about that later, first we need to figure out how to start out game! |

+We'll need to change the code a bit to do that. :)